 Every week of the Bake Off, I tell myself I’m going to try my hand at one of the bakes, but time doesn’t seem to work in my favour.
 I didn’t manage a single one last year.
 The first week’s technical challenge was Jaffa cakes.
 These are one of CTs favourites, so I really will try and give them a go at some point.
 Meanwhile, I’m rather impressed with myself for trying chocolate Viennese whirls.

 I hunted through my various cookbooks and found several recipes for Viennese whirls.
 But they were all completely different.
-The only common denominator was that they all contained cornflour.
+The only common denominator I noted, was that they all contained cornflour.
 I ended up devising my own recipe, but managed to forget the cornflour.
 Despite this, my chocolate Vienese whirls were light, short, chocolatey and delicious.
 They not only melted in the mouth and tasted just as they should, but they retained definition too.
 Whirly wonderful.

 Once the trauma of piping was over, the rest was a simple case of making some buttercream and sandwiching the biscuits with it, together with some of my blackcurrent chilli jam.
 I suspect Mary would have dubbed them “informal” on the presentation front, but I was thrilled.